meditationstuff/protocol_1/appendix_p1_en-US.md

 			- contingent, conditional, counterfactual
 			- optionality, ability, choice
 		- untitled
-			- additionally alongside instead furthermore moreover besides than too also plus in-addition, similarly, still albeit despite nevertheless withstanding notwithstanding even-so regardless although though accordingly but not also as well too indeed
+			- additionally alongside instead furthermore moreover besides than too also plus in-addition, similarly, still albeit despite nevertheless withstanding notwithstanding even-so regardless although though accordingly but not also as well too indeed, despite the fact that, regardless of the fact that
 			- however, while, despite, although, albeit, nevertheless
+			- instead, even so, and, but, implying, causing, implied by, caused by, even while
 	- simple
 	- conditional
 	- imperative (incomplete)